-The genetic code of ten Great Barrier Reef coral species and their associated algae and microbes has been unlocked – a world-first achieved with genomics research and the international ReFuGe 2020 consortium.
+The genetic code of nine Great Barrier Reef coral species and their associated algae and microbes has been unlocked – a world-first achieved with genomics research and the international ReFuGe 2020 consortium.
 This valuable information will be used to help understand and manage the Reef’s response to a changing climate.

 We lead the collaboration of business, science, government and philanthropy – groups who would not otherwise come together – for the benefit of the Reef.
 Our success is due to the quality of institutions and people we bring together – harnessing advances in science, technology and industry to ensure a future for this global treasure.

 We are a champion of new ideas.
 We seek out the knowledge gaps.
 We seek to be a catalyst for solving the most complex and challenging problems.